Tommy's PregnancyHub

 What is the difference between postnatal depression and the baby blues?

 Having the ‘baby blues’ after giving birth is very common.
-It usually starts in the week after you’ve given birth and stops by the time your baby is around ten days old.
+It usually starts 2 or 3 days after you’ve given birth and stops by the time your baby is 5-10 days old.

-Postnatal depression is when you have feelings of sadness, hopelessness, guilt or self-blame all the time for weeks or months after you’ve had a baby.
-Some women have depression when they are pregnant.
-This is called antenatal depression
+Postnatal depression is when you have feelings of sadness, hopelessness, guilt or self-blame most of the time for weeks or months after you’ve had a baby.

 Depression is a mental health condition.
-It is not a sign of weakness, something that will go away on its own or that you should just ‘snap out of.’
-The good news is that postnatal depression can be treated with the right care and support and most women will make a full recovery.
+It is not a sign of weakness or something that you can, or should, ‘just snap out of’.
+The good news is that postnatal depression can be treated with the right care and support and most people will make a full recovery.

 "It was a difficult birth and although I loved her because she was my child, I felt there was something missing.
 There’s so much pressure and expectation on new mothers - and I wondered what was wrong with me.”